uk-sigcse/members/everyone.md

 # Members of UK SIGCSE
 An editable _Who's Who_ list of UK SIGCSE members, ordered alphabetically by SURNAME.
-Similar to Amy Ko's list of faculty at [faculty.washington.edu/ajko/cer](https://faculty.washington.edu/ajko/cer) but for the UK.
+This is a UK version similar to Amy Ko's global list of people at the bottom of the page at [faculty.washington.edu/ajko/cer](https://faculty.washington.edu/ajko/cer).

 Some of these people also have research group pages which are listed seperately at [uki-sigcse.acm.org/research-groups](https://uki-sigcse.acm.org/research-groups/).

-Details on how you can edit this page are at the bottom of the page.
+Details on how you can edit this page are below.

 | Firstname SURNAME | Institutional website |
 | ----------------- | --------------------- |